AlbertCarreras/supp-client/README.md

   * **Custom CSS** and **Semantic UI elements** for front-end design

     Most of the app is styled using custom CSS.
 Some elements such as the icons and the modals are Semantic UI elements.
     I decided to use Semantic UI elements because the library facilitated the front-end styling in previous projects.
 Moreover, I had in mind using modals and liked the examples from the library.
-However, I would refactor the modals and use custom CSS.
+However, I would refactor the modals, use custom CSS with LESS.

   * **Bad-words (package)** for filtering profane language

     The search bar and the chat input bar do not allow to look for profane language.
 It is a very simple package but easily offers functionality to prevent some user behaviors.

 ### Back-end
+#### Setup
+1. Clone repo.
+1. Install Gems `bundle install`.
+1. Set up Database `rake db:create`, then run `rake db:migrate`.
+1. Seed Database `rake db:seed` (>10 Lines).
+1. Create master.key file with 32 characters in it within config folder.
+1. Start your server `rails s`.

 Github:
 Back-end
 https://github.com/AlbertCarreras/supp-server